donskifarrell/meteor-chartjs/README.md

 # Chart.js for Meteor

-The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5 (removed outermost 'var').
+The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5.1 (removed outermost 'var').

 ## Requirements

+* Meteor
+* NPM
-* npm
+* Meteorite

 ## How do I install this?